 $\beta_x$ is the amplitude function of betatron oscillation (beta function), $\alpha_x\equiv-\beta_x'/2$, $\gamma_x\equiv\frac{1+\alpha_x^2}{\beta_x}$; $\eta_x$ and $\eta_x'$ is the dispersion function and its derivative, respectively; $\rho$ is the local bending radius; \mbox{$K_1=\frac{1}{B\rho}\frac{\partial{B_y}}{\partial{x}}$} is the normalized quadrupole strength.

 The emittance can be represented in a simple way as

-where $F$ is some function of the magnet lattice, $E$ is the electron energy, $J_x$ is the horizontal damping partition, and $N_B$ is the number of bending (dipole) magnets in the ting.
+where $F$ is some function of the magnet lattice, $E$ is the electron energy, $J_x$ is the horizontal damping partition, and $N_B$ is the number of bending (dipole) magnets in the ring.

 Since the emittance is inversely proportional to the cube of the number of bending magnets, increase of their number is a most efficient way to design a low-emittance lattice.
-As a result, we see transition from Double-Bend and Triple-Bend Achromat lattices previously used to build 3rd-generation light sources worldwide, to Multi-Bend Achromat, which is the basic lattice option for new and upgrade project of light sources.
-The fast development of advanced Multi-Bend Achromat (MBA) technology resulted in a new generation of light source facilities.
+As a result, we see transition from Double-Bend and Triple-Bend Achromat lattices used to build 3rd-generation light sources worldwide, to Multi-Bend Achromat (MBA), which is the basic lattice option for new and upgrade projects of light sources.
+The fast development of advanced MBA technology resulted in a new generation of light source facilities.
 Recently, three new low-emittance synchrotrons based on MBA have been commissioned: MAX-IV (Sweden, 2016)~\cite{MAX4-2018}, ESRF-EBS (France, 2020)~\cite{ESRF-2023}, and SIRIUS (Brazil, 2020)~\cite{SIRIUS-2020}.
-APS-U~\cite{APS-U-2018} (USA) and HEPS~\cite{HEPS-2018} (China) will enter the commissioning stage soon, and many projects of new or upgraded facilities are being developed worldwide: ALS-U~\cite{ALS-U-2017} (USA), Elettra-2~\cite{Elettra2-2018} (Italy), Diamond-II~\cite{Diamond2-2019} (UK), Soleil-2~\cite{Soleil2-2018} (France), PETRA IV~\cite{PETRA4} (Germany), CLS-2~\cite{CLS-2} (Canada), Korea-4GSR~\cite{PAL4GSR}, and others.
+One more project, APS-U~\cite{APS-U-2018} (USA), is in the commissioning stage, and HEPS~\cite{HEPS-2018} (China) will approach the commissioning soon.
+Many other projects of new and upgraded facilities are being developed worldwide, e.g. ALS-U~\cite{ALS-U-2017} (USA), Elettra-2~\cite{Elettra2-2018} (Italy), Diamond-II~\cite{Diamond2-2019} (UK), Soleil-2~\cite{Soleil2-2018} (France), PETRA IV~\cite{PETRA4} (Germany), CLS-2~\cite{CLS-2} (Canada), Korea-4GSR~\cite{PAL4GSR}.
 The beam emittance is continuously reduced in few decades of synchrotron development, as illustrated by Figure~\ref{fig:fig01}.

-A new approach of low-emittance lattice design alternative to MBA has been recently proposed at NSLS-II, Brookhaven National Laboratory: use of a new lattice element ``Complex Bend” replacing regular dipole magnets~\cite{BNL-211211-2019, PRAB-21-100703, BNL-211223-2019, PRAB-2019-110703}.
-The main advantage of the Complex Bend design is to enable many more dense dipoles integrated into the same element.
-Since the emittance scales inversely as the cube of the number of dipoles, this opens a possibility of achieving gains in emittance.
-For example, replacement of the dipole magnets with Complex Bends in the NSLS-II DBA lattice keeping the layout of matching quadrupole triplets and straight sections unchanged, results in the emittance reduction by a factor of 30~\cite{JPhys-1350-012044}.
-A more advanced lattice for the NSLS-II upgrade assuming the replacement of the whole ring provides the emittance of 24~pm~\cite{PRAB-2021-HCBA}.

 There is a recent trend in magnet design towards combined magnets with field profiles tailored to the lattice requirements.
 In near future, we expect a transition to the permanent-magnet bending/focusing elements providing high quadrupole gradients, saving space, and reducing total power consumption.
 The use of superconducting high-field high-gradient magnets looks also promising for future projects.